huyang117/JavaScript-learning-notes/6-Objects.md

 // the arrow function does not change the binding of 'this',
 // the 'this' in forEach function refers to the same thing as the 'this' in getTeamMembers() does
 ```
-However, if we change the arrow function passed to `forEach` to a normal function declared with `function` keyword:
+- Scenario II: change the arrow function passed to `forEach` to a normal function declared with `function` keyword:
 ```
 const members = {
   teamName: 'Mocking Bird',